HarpyEagleMan/Wallpaperfy/README.md

-It's a work in progress, wallpaper manager still not working but it can batch convert a folder and its sub folders into wallpapers, and output it into another folder, no problem. tested on windows 10 and linux. i have yet to test it on any other os. if you want to test it and give me feed back feel free to do so
+It's a work in progress, wallpaper manager still not working but it can batch convert a folder and its sub folders into wallpapers, and output it into another folder, no problem. tested on windows 10, linux and freebsd. i have yet to test it on any other os. if you want to test it and give me feed back feel free to do so

 # Requirements